 Not everyone wants to build something traditional or classic.
 This tiny house plan has a clean and modern minimalistic design that is aesthetically pleasing and easy to build.
 In fact, out of all tiny home layouts, this one speaks to the younger generation of artistically-inclined freelancers.

 In case you may need some extra space, adding a loft is possible.
 The plan is extremely clean with a square main room which has plenty of natural light coming through a huge corner window.
 Simply perfect for an art or crafts studio.

 Here is another tiny fairytale cottage that has all the features for happy living.
-The floor plan is not that tiny with a total living area of 544 sq/ft.
+As a matter of fact, the floor plan is not that tiny with a total living area of 544 sq/ft.
 In Japan, such square footage would be spacious enough to raise a family with 2 kids.
-In the Netherlands, a windmill tiny house was enough for a family with 13 kids (in the previous century, we must mention).
+Indeed, in the Netherlands, a windmill tiny house was enough for a family with 13 kids (in the previous century, we must mention).

 This is a real “real estate” charmer!

 Need some clear step-by-step instructions?
 Check out these cabin plans!